Home of English Grammar

 5. He can’t be serious, because he just offered to pay in Monopoly money.

-6. She must have have taken the earlier train, because her ticket is stamped 07.12.
+6. She must have taken the earlier train, because her ticket is stamped 07.12.

-7. If the server logs are accurate, the breach can't have have come from inside the company.
+7. If the server logs are accurate and every login came from an external IP address, the breach can’t have come from inside the company.

 8. Judging by the silence in the room, his joke can’t have landed the way he expected.